ryan-mcclue/musings/consumption.md

 ## Jumping Robot
-Rubber can store tremendous amounts of elastic energy (also why used for tires as can be deformed) Carbon fibre high strength-to-weight ratio (graphene best)
+Rubber can store tremendous amounts of elastic energy (also why used for tires as can be deformed) Carbon fibre high strength-to-weight ratio (graphene best) Interesting observations of bush-baby muscle attachments leading to robot design

 # Sun 04 Nov 2023
+## Analog Computing
 Analog computers such as the antikythera mechanism can use gears, with each tooth representing a value (often mechanical devices) to measure orbits.
 Also tides
 Analog errors are easy to occur and can multiply, also as models of the real world, not general purpose.
-So, digital more noise-resilient and easily made as same components
+So, digital more noise-resilient, general-purpose and easily made as same components

-Multiplying 32bit numbers may require hundreds of transistors.
-Analog could just add two currents and apply resistor easily.
+Multiplying 32bit numbers may require hundreds of transistors for digital Analog could just add two currents and apply resistor easily.
-So, in come cases, analog better
+So, in come cases, analog better as less components and less power.
+Success of neural networks is their size.
+So, require large amounts of power and memory to train In fact, neural networks effectively boil down to matrix multiplication By storing certain amount of electrons and applying a certain voltage, output currents can be added together Size of transistor approaching size of atom, so Moore's law ending

+Relatively low-pressure can get high force if over a large area